 Marley: We know that most people never imagine themselves at a psychiatric hospital, but it can be the best place for youth who are going through the worst time in their lives.
 Our staff are passionate and committed to providing a high level of care and treatment to each of our clients.
 Everyone that walks through our doors can feel confident that KVC Hospitals creates a safe, healing environment for youth so they can safely return home with the skills needed to lead a healthy life.

-If you know a child or young adult struggling with depression or experiencing thoughts of self-harm, contact our psychiatric hospitals to learn about treatment at (913) 890-7468, or contact the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) immediately.
+If you know a child or young adult struggling with depression, self-harm, or other behavioral health issues, contact our psychiatric hospitals to learn about treatment at (913) 890-7468, or contact the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) immediately.